Introduction

 Restored: How God Can Give Back What You’ve Lost by Colin Smith

 Check out this phenomenal 4-part message series by Pastor Colin Smith.
-In these messages on Joel, we’ll learn that God can restore lost years.
+In these messages on the book of Joel, we’ll learn that God can restore lost years.
 We will hear the truths on how God does this by deepening our communion with Christ, by multiplying our fruitfulness, and recognizing that God can restore lost years by bringing a long-term gain from a short-term loss.

 Joel Dictionary

 As you read through Joel, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 (1) In the Old Testament, an older man in a family, tribe, or town.
 (2) Also in the Old Testament, a member of a group of older men in a town.
 The town elders made major decisions for the town.
 (3) In the first four books of the New Testament, the Sanhedrin—the group of men who governed the Jewish people in Jesus’ time.
 (4) In the Early Church, the church leaders.

-To gather ripe fruits, vegetables, grain and other crops from fields, vineyards and orchards.
+To gather ripe fruits, vegetables, grain, and other crops from fields, vineyards, and orchards.

 The most important city of Bible times.
 Jerusalem was the capital of the united kingdom of Israel and the kingdom of Judah.
 The temple was built in Jerusalem, so many people traveled to the city to worship God.
 In 587 BC, Jerusalem was captured and mostly destroyed by Babylonian armies.
 The city was rebuilt when the Jews returned after 70 years of exile in Babylon.
 Jesus taught in the city of Jerusalem, was crucified outside the city wall, was buried near the city, and then rose again.
 The first Christian church began in Jerusalem after the Holy Spirit came to the believers there.